jabocken/SSM-Construction/README.md

 # Initial setup

-Assuming a recent (this year) install of an Ubuntu-based Linux distribution with up-to-date default packages, you will need the following additional packages (installable via `apt`):
+Assuming a recent (2020) install of an Ubuntu-based Linux distribution with up-to-date default packages, you will need the following additional packages (installable via `apt`):

     autoconf libtool python-is-python2 libz3-dev